n8n-io/n8n-docs/docs/doc2/export/infor-ion.md

 ![](/_images/doc2/image-37.png)

-Enter the name meaningful "Doc2Export" and give it a meaningful description.
+Enter the name "Doc2Export" and give it a description.

 Uncheck the box "Application has IMS EndPoint" and enter the "Client ID" copied from ION API.